 - Research foundations

 Our main core of funding comes from the fees that our member associations pay annually.
-These fees cover the basic costs of administering the OIFE.
-The majority of the initiatives that we organize or participate in require additional funding, which we try secure through various sources.
+These fees only cover the basic costs of administering the OIFE.
+The majority of the initiatives that we organize or participate in require additional funding, which we try secure through various sources like donations, research grants as well as grants from industry.
 At the moment our financial situation does not allow us to hire staff, so all our work is done by volunteers.